OpenRCT2/docs/installing/installing-on-linux-bsd.rst

 Getting the RCT2 files (required)
 ---------------------------------

-We tested several versions of RCT2 and they all work [#f1]_.
+We tested several versions of RCT2 and they all work.
 If you do not yet own RCT2, we recommend that you buy it on https://gog.com.
 This is because OpenRCT2 can automatically extract the files from the GOG versions, provided the required ``innoextract`` program is installed.
 (This is bundled with the Flatpak build.)

 Steam
 ^^^^^